1m1-github/EVMPlus/README.md

 ### EIP

 no shrinking from real line to [0, 1], as is often done, because this is an OPCODE, it was to provide the most basic functionality. the user can shrink *using* OPCODEs made available here (e.g. for the logistic function) to improve efficiency (faster convergence in [0,1]).

+constants (like tau, ln(2)) should be hardcoded by the user to desired precision vs having computed everytime.

 ## Go Ethereum